When is the best time to visit Cabo (aka “Los Cabos”) in Mexico?

 Tijuana is also said to be where the first margaritas were concocted (though it could have been in Ensenada at Hussong’s Cantina – the margarita legend is mixed!).

 But the whole area, Cabo included, is well-known for its fish tacos.
 That’s hardly a surprise given its proximity to the sea.
+(Check out where you can get the best tacos in Cabo San Lucas.)

-And fine dining – whether you call it Baja Med or Cali Baja – is the antithesis of the popular seafood tostadas, Cabo’s street food hero.
+On the other hand, fine dining – whether you call it Baja Med or Cali Baja – is the antithesis of the popular seafood tostadas, Cabo’s street food hero.

 But both shine, thanks to their reliance on fresh local ingredients.